 If there are no comments, or the mock-ups can be approved with minor annotations, the application goes into the national phase where each country issues the authorisation documentation including the agreed joint-label.

-If mock-ups are not submitted on time or the revised mock-ups are still incorrect, the MA will be issued with a condition that a variation must be submitted to approve mock-ups (Type IB - C.II.6 (b)) prior to placing the product on the market for sale and supply.
+If mock-ups are not submitted on time or the revised mock-ups are still incorrect the procedure will be closed in the absence of mock-ups and the applicant will be requested to submit a G.I.15 variation in IE to facilitate the joint-labelling procedure prior to marketing the product.

-Following the end of a new national procedure in GB and/or UK (NI) and IE OR following the end of a new GB national procedure submitted in parallel to an EU procedure OR joint-labelling variation
+Following the end of a new national procedure in IE and GB and/or UK (NI) OR following the end of a new EU procedure submitted in parallel to a GB national procedure OR joint-labelling variation

-The product information texts as agreed as part of the counter procedure should be presented to the respective agencies.
-If the product information is not the same, then during an initial 20 days, the VMD and HPRA will consider the differences and whether alignment of the text can be reached.
+The product information texts as agreed within both procedures should be presented to both agencies.
+If the product information is not the same, then during an initial 20 days, the HPRA and VMD will consider the differences and whether alignment of the text can be reached.
 Where product information texts have been agreed in IE by way of an EU procedure, no changes will be permissible to the agreed EU texts.
-If alignment is not possible, labelling review of IE-only labelling may continue or the existing procedure may be closed without approved packaging.
+If alignment is not possible, labelling review of IE-only labelling may continue or the existing procedure may be closed without approved mock-ups if it is not the intention of the applicant to market the product immediately.

 If/once the QRD text is aligned, you must provide mock-ups for assessment.
-The VMD and HPRA will decide who will take the lead.
+The HPRA and VMD will decide who will take the lead.
 The lead country draws up the timetable and emails it to the applicant and the other country.

 Day 0 – Timetable begins